13917931-project-tasks/mnsec-docs/en/attacks.md

 #### TCP Flood

-Using ports not related to specific fuons in internet traffic:
+Using ports not related to specific functions in internet traffic:

+1. alert tcp any 4444 -> any any (msg:"POSSBL SCAN M-SPLOIT R.SHELL TCP"; classtype:trojan-activity; sid:1000013; priority:1; rev:1;)

 **SSH port:**